Extend Discounts¶

 Implement custom condition¶

-depending on the custom expressions values.
+The expression can evaluate to true or false depending on the custom expressions values.

 This allows you to create conditions when working in the context of the Symfony service container.

-Mark it as a service using the ibexa.discounts.condition.factory
+Mark it as a service using the ibexa.discounts.condition.factory service tag and specify the condition's identifier.

-1 |
+1 2 3 4 | |

-Create custom rules¶
+Implement custom rules¶

 The following example implements a purchasing power parity discount, adjusting product's price in the cart based on buyer's region.

-As with conditions, create a dedicated rule factory.
+As with conditions, create a dedicated rule factory:

-service tag and specify the rule's type.
+Then, mark it as a service using the ibexa.discounts.rule.factory service tag and specify the rule's type.

-1 |
+1 2 3 4 | |

-Custom discount formatting¶
+Custom discount value formatting¶

-You can adjust how each discount type is displayed when using the ibexa_discounts_render_discount_badge
+You can adjust how each discount type is displayed when using the ibexa_discounts_render_discount_badge Twig function by implementing a custom formatter.

-To do it, create a class implementing the DiscountValueFormatterInterface
+To do it, create a class implementing the DiscountValueFormatterInterface and use the ibexa.discounts.value.formatter service tag:

-1 |
+1 2 3 4 | |

 Change discount priority¶

-You can change the the defualt discount priority by creating a class implementing the DiscountPrioritizationStrategyInterface
+You can change the the default discount priority by creating a class implementing the DiscountPrioritizationStrategyInterface and aliasing to it the default implementation.

-1 |
+1 2 3 4 | |